carpproject/pencil/README.txt

 The packages are created as follows:
  % autoconf
- % ./configure --with-scala=$TARGET_SCALA_HOME --with-antlr3=$TAREGT_ANTLR_HOME [--prefix=$target_prefix]
+ % ./configure [--prefix=$target_prefix]
  % make
  % make packages

 Variables:
- * TARGET_SCALA_HOME - scala home location on the system, where package will be installed (/usr/share/scala for example for system wide scala in Ubuntu).
- * TARGET_ANTLR_HOME - antlr home location on the system, where package will be installed (/usr/share/java for example for system wide antlr in Ubuntu).
  * TAREGT_PREFIX - prefix for file installation (/usr/local/ by default).

+When installed the package will use the system scala compiler and antlr jars from the system CLASSPATH.

 After the package is built it can be installed as follows:
 % sudo dpkg -i pencil-tools.deb # for deb package